Math 1: Heart of Algebra (Part 1)

-Who are your Instructors?
+Who are our instructors?

 Our course instructors are 99 percentilers having a tutoring experience of 2000+ student hours individually.
 In addition to test scores, our instructors also undergo periodic teaching effectiveness evaluations.
-This ensures that we remain stern on following teaching best practices and are able to ensure students' success.
+This ensures that we remain stern on following teaching's best practices and are able to ensure students' success.